ietf-teep/architecture/draft-ietf-teep-architecture.md

 a real TEEP device.

 ## Attestation Cryptographic Properties
-The attestation constructed by TEEP must convey certain cryptographic properties from the attestor to the verifier; in the case of TEEP, the attestation must convey properties from the device to the TAM and/or SP.
+The attestation constructed by TEEP must convey certain cryptographic properties from the attester to the verifier; in the case of TEEP, the attestation must convey properties from the device to the TAM and/or SP.
 The properties required by TEEP include:

-  - Non-repudiation, Unique Proof of Source - the cryptographic digital signature across the attestation, and optionally along with information in the attestion itself SHALL uniquely identify a specific TEE in a specific device.
+  - Non-repudiation, Unique Proof of Source - the cryptographic digital signature across the attestation, and optionally along with information in the attestation itself SHALL uniquely identify a specific TEE in a specific device.

   - Integrity of claims - the cryptographic digital signature across the attestation SHALL cover the entire